-This will be the first of a series of blogs that will hopefully introduce you to eCATTs, explain the various important eCATT objects and show you how to use them.
-In this first blog, I will cover:
+This will be the first in a series of blogs that will hopefully introduce you to eCATTs and explain the various important eCATT objects and how to use them.
+In this first blog I will cover:

-- Introducing the four important eCATT objects – Test Configuration, Test Data Container, System Data Container and Test Script
+- Introduce the four important eCATT objects – Test Configuration, Test Data Container, System Data Container and Test Script.

 1. What is an eCATT?

 The extended Computer Aided Test Tool (eCATT) is a tool that allows users to create and execute functional tests for the majority of applications running on SAP Gui for Windows and SAP Gui for JAVA.
-Similar to most other automated testing tools, eCATTs function by recording the application or process being tested and then allow you to parameterize the data being used.
+Similar to most other automated testing tools eCATTs function by recording the application or process being tested and then allows you to parameterize the data being used.
 You then have the ability to take this parameterized data and create data sets to test various scenarios.
-Furthermore, because eCATTs are embedded within the SAP application server, they have access to other interfaces such as Function Modules, BAPIs and the SAP database and the ABAP runtime, so that users can write ABAP routines within their test scripts.
-Existing test cases from the older CATT tool can be migrated to take advantage of the improved features in eCATTs. eCATT is also now integrated with the Object Navigator SE80.
-The transaction to run eCATTs is “SECATT."
+Furthermore, because eCATTs are embedded within the SAP application server, they have access to other interfaces such as Function Modules, BAPIs, and the SAP database and the ABAP runtime so that users can now write ABAP routines within their test scripts.
+Existing test cases from the older CATT tool can be migrated to take advantages of the better features provided by eCATTs. eCATT is also now integrated with the Object Navigator SE80.
+The transaction to run eCATTs is “SECATT”.

 - Test transactions, reports, and scenarios

 - Test the effect of changes to customizing settings

 2. Pre-requisites and settings required before using eCATTs.

 There are a few basic pre-requisite steps you must first take before you will be able to record and execute a recorded eCATT Script in your system.
 Further detail on these steps can be found in note 519858 & 480149

 - eCATT can test systems based on release 4.6C or higher, however they will only run on systems using SAP Web Application Server 6.20 or higher.